Fijishi-Enterprises/BenthicIMG-Analyser/docs/beta_migration_database.rst

 - pip-install ``Django==1.6``, ``django-reversion==1.8.4``, and ``South``.
 - Add ``'south'`` to your ``INSTALLED_APPS`` setting.
 - Comment out all other apps in ``INSTALLED_APPS`` except for Django core apps, south, and reversion.
 This is probably the simplest way to avoid South errors about other apps having `ghost migrations <http://stackoverflow.com/questions/8875459/what-is-a-django-south-ghostmigrations-exception-and-how-do-you-debug-it>`__.
+Also comment out ``errorlogs`` since the app setup is post-Django-1.6.
 - Change the ``DATABASES`` setting's engine to ``'postgresql_psycopg2'`` to make Django 1.6 happy.
 (This is the same engine, just under a different name.)
+- Comment out the celery line in ``config/__init__.py`` to make Django 1.6 happy (``django.setup()`` didn't exist yet).
 - Use ``manage.py migrate --list`` to confirm that ``reversion`` has run migrations 0001 to 0005.
 - Use ``manage.py migrate reversion`` to run migrations 0006 to 0008.
-- Revert the ``INSTALLED_APPS`` and ``DATABASES`` settings.
-Assuming you made these changes in ``base.py``, just do ``git checkout config/settings/base.py``.
+- Revert all the code changes. ``git checkout config/settings/base.py``, etc.
 - pip-install the latest ``Django`` and ``django-reversion`` again, and uninstall ``South``.
 - Now you can see with ``manage.py showmigrations`` that the ``reversion`` migration numbers have changed.
 Fake-run 0001, then run 0002.